project-illium/illium-documentation/docs/protocol/libp2p.md

 key := cid.NewCidV1(cid.Raw, hash)
 ```

-## Pubsub Configuration
+## Pub-sub Configuration

-Pubsub is used for relaying transactions and blocks.
+Pub-sub is used for relaying transactions and blocks.
 The configuration options are:

 ```go
 // We don't want to advertise who authored a transaction or block.